HangarMC/Hangar/README.md

 ## Contributing

 There is a bunch of stuff to do, some of that is noted in the [status](STATUS.md) and [to-port](TO-PORT.md) files.
-Your best bet is joining the [discord](https://s.minidigger.me/discord) and just discussing with us.
+Your best bet is joining #hangar-dev on the paper discord and just discussing with us.
 All contributions are very welcome, I will not be able to finish this alone!

 ## Licence